PedropDev28/PedropDev28/README.md

 ### 👨‍💻 About Me:

+   - 🖥️ Web Application Development Technician 🖥️
-   - 📕 Currently Studying a Higher Degree in Web Application Development 📕
+   - 📕 Currently Studying a Master's Degree in Artificial Intelligence and Big Data 📕
    - 🎮 Extensive Experience in Creating Video Games with Unity 🎮
    - 💻 In My Free Time, I Continue Learning New Programming Languages 💻
    - :mailbox: How to Reach Me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/pedro-rafael-l%C3%A1zaro-nevado-46170a263)